imSanko/Heart-Disease-Analysis-with-Python-and-Seaborn/README.md

 Feel free to contribute to this project by opening issues or creating pull requests.

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is Licensed under the MIT License - see the LICENSE.md file for details.